 Figure 2 Physiotherapy adapted to motor development of the child.
-A: Strengthening of the fibularis muscles; B: Squat for active stretching of the Achilles tendon; C: Incline support to stretch the triceps surae; D: Support by points to stretch the entire posterior muscle chain; E: Propiocepción on an air cushion; F: Sitting down in a toy car to stimulate support and propulsion; G: Going up and down stairs; H: Squat at points to stretch the Achilles tendon with feet abduction.
+A: Strengthening of the fibularis muscles; B: Squat for active stretching of the Achilles tendon; C: Incline support to stretch the triceps surae; D: Support by four points to stretch the entire posterior muscle chain; E: Propiocepción on an air cushion; F: Sitting down in a toy car to stimulate support and propulsion; G: Going up and down stairs; H: Squat at four points to stretch the Achilles tendon with feet abduction.

-Figure 3 Progression of clubfeet treated Robert Debré method.
-A, B: Derotation of the calcaneo-forefoot block; C: Simple taping closed cohesive bandage; D: Denis-Browne bar; E: Severe foot at the start of treatment; F: At ; G: The feet required posterior release; H: Plantigrade feet.
+Figure 3 Progression of clubfeet treated with the Robert Debré method.
+A, B: Derotation of the calcaneo-forefoot block; C: Simple taping closed with an cohesive bandage; D: Denis-Browne bar; E: Severe foot at the start of treatment; F: At 3 mo of age; G: The feet required posterior release; H: Plantigrade feet.

-Figure 4 Progression of clubfeet treated Saint Vincent de Paul method.
-A: Reduction of the cavus (the forefoot is slightly supinated to align with the hindfoot); B: Performing the taping on plantar sole; C: Above-knee splints; D: Below-knee splint; E: Severe foot at the start of treatment; F: At ; G: Foot front view; H: Foot back view (plantigrade foot without surgery).
+Figure 4 Progression of clubfeet treated with the Saint Vincent de Paul method.
+A: Reduction of the cavus (the forefoot is slightly supinated to align with the hindfoot); B: Performing the taping on plantar sole; C: Above-knee splints; D: Below-knee splint; E: Severe foot at the start of treatment; F: At 3 mo of age; G: Foot front view; H: Foot back view (plantigrade foot without surgery).

 Table 1 Comparisons at baseline of Robert Debré and Saint Vincent de Paul groups